Search

 Most people who become addicted to alcohol or drugs spend lots of time around others who use substances.
 In many cases, this occurs to the exclusion of existing friends.

-At rehab, you will be surrounded by others with the desire and the commitment to making positive lifestyle changes and maintaining their sobriety.
-You will also be removed from your normal environment that could be filled with distractions and triggers for substance use.
+At rehab, you will be surrounded by others with the desire and commitment to make positive lifestyle changes and maintain sobriety.
+You will also be removed from your normal environment, which could be filled with distractions and triggers for substance use.

-Most of the best rehabs offer alumni programs so that you can remain in contact with those you met during your time in rehab.
+Most of the best rehabs offer alumni programs, so you can remain in contact with those you met during your time in rehab.

 8) Rehab can help you to start repairing relationships affected by your substance abuse